-When you’re caring for an older adult it can be difficult to set the boundaries and expectations you need to manage stress and prevent burnout.
-Lee Elliott shares 6 tips that help you keep expectations at a realistic level and find time to care for your own needs.
+When you’re caring for an older adult, it can be difficult to set the boundaries and expectations you need to manage stress and prevent burnout.
+Lee Elliott shares 6 tips to help you keep expectations realistic and make time for your own needs.

-Providing care for another person has the potential for burnout, stress, fatigue, and losing sight of your own personal life.
+Providing care for another person can lead to burnout, stress, fatigue, and a loss of sight of your own personal life.

-Because of the physical, emotional, and financial demands, it’s important for all caregivers to have realistic expectations and set healthy boundaries to provide a balance between their older adult’s needs and their own.
+Because of the physical, emotional, and financial demands, it’s important for all caregivers to set realistic expectations and establish healthy boundaries to balance their older adult’s needs with their own.

 After all, when you feel better, you’ll be able to provide better care to your older adult.
-Here are 6 ways to set expectations and boundaries that will improve quality of life for both of you.
+Here are 6 ways to set expectations and boundaries that will improve your quality of life.

 1. Know what you’re up against